NHill3000/NHILL3000/README.md

 Welcome to my GitHub profile — a collection of independent and side projects in artificial intelligence, machine learning, and quantum computing.

-These repositories represent personal experimentation and selected coursework projects, extended beyond my professional work at Thermo Fisher Scientific.
+These repositories represent personal experimentation and selected coursework projects, extended beyond my professional work at my day job.